Bruno Latour: In the science wars

-Alan Sokal, in his Fashionable Nonsense, criticised Latour's relativism by referring to an article written by Latour in La Recherche in 1998.
-In his reaction to research showing that the pharaoh Ramses II probably died of tuberculosis, Latour thought "How could he pass away due to a bacillus discovered by Koch in 1882? ...
-Before Koch, the bacillus has no real existence."
-He says that it is as much of an anachronism as it would be to claim that the pharaoh died of machine-gun fire.
+In Fashionable Nonsense, the physicists Alan Sokal and Jean Bricmont quote Latour's claim in Science in Action that "they [scientists and engineers] do not use Nature as the external referee," which Sokal and Bricmont say is false.
+Scientists "are not relativist..they do 'use Nature as the external referee': that is, they seek to know what is really happening in Nature, and they design experiments for that purpose."
+Sokal and Bricmont also critically cite an article written by Latour in La Recherche in 1998 that referred to research showing that the pharaoh Ramses II probably died of tuberculosis in which Latour asks "How could he pass away due to a bacillus discovered by Koch in 1882?", claims that "Before Koch, the bacillus has no real existence" and writes that a pharaoh dying of tuberculosis is as much of an anachronism as it would be to claim that the pharaoh died of machine-gun fire.

 Latour noted that he had been asked, "Do you believe in reality?", which caused a "quick and laughing answer".
 Reality, for Latour, is neither something we have to believe in nor do we have lost access to it in the first place. "'Do you believe in reality?'
 To ask such a question one has to become so distant from reality that the fear of losing it entirely becomes plausible—and this fear itself has an intellectual history [...]
 Only a mind put in the strangest position, looking at a world from inside out and linked to the outside by nothing but the tenuous connection of the gaze, will throb in the constant fear of losing reality; only such a bodiless observer will desperately look for some absolute life-supporting survival kit."According to Latour, the originality of science studies lies in demonstrating that facts are both real and constructed.
 The accusation of a postmodern hostility to science, thus, not only fails to recognize that science studies aims at a more robust understanding how science is done in practice, but also shows a fundamental misunderstanding of the methods and insights of science studies.
 Latour has emphatically problematized the rise of anti-scientific thinking and so-called "alternative facts".
 Latour states that the recent attacks against climate sciences and other disciplines demonstrate that there is a real war on science going on requiring a more intimate cooperation between science and science studies.